Bimetallic Lugs & Solution for Solar Industry

 The solar industry is one of the most flourishing sectors in India.
 The electricity production using solar energy is getting much cheaper and easy.
-The bimetallic solutions are playing a crucial role here.
+The bimetallic solutions like bimetallic lugs & joints are playing a crucial role here.
 In this article, we will discuss how bimetallic solutions are becoming the norm in the solar industry.
 So without further delay, let's get started.

 Generally, in the power system, aluminum cables are being used.
 And the bus bars in the large solar arrays are made of copper.
 Hence, connecting the aluminum cable to a copper busbar creates a dissimilarity of contact, and it may lead to galvanic action, higher contact resistance, and corrosion.
 As a solution, the bimetallic lugs are used.
 Using similar metals, i.e. copper with copper and aluminum with aluminum get contacted, and the dissimilar metal parts of the lug will be friction-welded.
 Bimetallic Lugs ensure that the joints are technically sound and durable.